Sergio Leone: Don Quixote

-According to Frayling's biography of Leone, Something to Do with Death, he envisioned a contemporary adaptation of Cervantes' 17th century novel Don Quixote with Clint Eastwood in the title role and Eli Wallach as Sancho Panza.
-He had discussed doing the project throughout the 1960s–1970s, and he started seriously considering it towards the end of his life.
+According to Frayling's biography of Leone, Something to Do with Death, he envisioned a contemporary adaptation of Cervantes' 17th-century novel Don Quixote with Clint Eastwood in the title role and Eli Wallach as Sancho Panza.
+He had discussed doing the project throughout the 1960s–1970s, and he started seriously considering it toward the end of his life.

 Colt

 In 1987, Sergio Leone contacted his old collaborators Sergio Donati and Fulvio Morsella, pitching an idea for a TV miniseries about a Colt revolver that passed from owner to owner throughout the Old West, similar to Anthony Mann's film Winchester '73 (1950).
-Donati indicated that Leone was interested in a more revisionist take on the genre than his earlier works, wanting to show the Old West "like it really was."
+Donati indicated that Leone was interested in a more revisionist take on the genre than his earlier works, wanting to show the Old West "like it really was".
 Leone abandoned this project in favor of A Place Only Mary Knows, though Donati wrote a treatment and the project remained in gestation for years after Leone's death.

 An adaptation based on Leone's subject is currently in production.
 Appointed director is Italian film-maker Stefano Sollima.

-Other planned films
+Other

 Leone was also an avid fan of Margaret Mitchell's novel Gone with the Wind and the 1939 film adaptation.
 His relatives and close friends stated that he talked about filming a remake that was closer to the original novel, but it never advanced beyond discussions to any serious form of production.

-In 1969, Sergio Leone was contracted to direct 99 and 44/100% Dead with Marcello Mastroianni and Charles Bronson starring.
+In 1969, Leone was contracted to direct 99 and 44/100% Dead with Marcello Mastroianni and Charles Bronson starring.
 He was replaced as director by John Frankenheimer, while Mastroianni was recast with Richard Harris.

 Leone was a fan of Louis-Ferdinand Céline's novel Journey to the End of the Night and was considering a film adaptation in the late 1960s; he incorporated elements of the story into The Good, the Bad and the Ugly and Duck, You Sucker! but his idea of adapting the novel itself never got past the planning stages.

 Leone was an early choice to direct Flash Gordon (1980).
 Leone was a fan of the original Alex Raymond comic strip, but turned down the film because the script did not resemble Raymond's work.